Balham station: Second World War

 In October 2000 a memorial plaque commemorating this event was placed in the station's ticket hall.
 It stated that 64 people died, which differed from the CWGC register at the time, and other sources.
 On 14 October 2010 this was replaced with a new commemorative plaque which does not state the number of fatalities.
 This second plaque was again replaced with an official memorial stone in Welsh slate commissioned by London Underground and that was unveiled on 14 October 2016.
-The second removed plaque was again deposited with the London Transport Museum.
+The two removed plaques were given to the London Transport Museum.

-The bombing of the station during the war is briefly mentioned in Ian McEwan's novel Atonement, while the film based on the book depicts the station's flooding, in which a main character is killed.
+The bombing of the station during the war is briefly mentioned in Ian McEwan's 2001 novel Atonement, while the 2007 film based on the book depicts the station's flooding, in which a main character is killed.
 A character dates the event incorrectly (September in the novel; 15 October in the film).
 The film also refers to the fracturing of gas mains, as well as water.
 The bombing of the station is also featured in the children's novel Billy's Blitz by Barbara Mitchelhill when Billy and his family are sheltering in the tube station on the night of 14 October 1940.
-Ben Aaronvitch's novel Whispers Under Ground also mentions the flooding.
+Ben Aaronovitch's 2012 novel, Whispers Under Ground, also mentions the flooding.

 A radio documentary exploring the background to the bombing and events on the day was broadcast on Riverside Radio to mark the 80th anniversary of the bomb on 14 October 2020.

+Director Steve McQueen made a 2024 film, Blitz, about the wartime bombing of London (the Blitz), depicting and partly inspired by this event.

+It has been proposed to build a Crossrail 2 station interchange at Balham station as an alternative to Tooting Broadway station.